 Microsoft Azure is an open, flexible and an enterprise-grade cloud offering of a computing platform for various ranges of customers.
 It is a growing collection of cloud services for building, deploying and testing your applications.
 It also provides you with the freedom to build and deploy your applications wherever you want on the Azure cloud for your usage.

-Before understanding what Azure Functions are, we will try to clear the confusion around the terms that frequently round about in the Cloud space which aren’t that cloudy though.
+Before understanding what Azure Functions are, we will try to clear the confusion around the terms that frequently roundabout in the Cloud space which aren’t that cloudy though.

 IaaS (Infrastructure as a Service) – It is the provision of Virtual Machines and related infrastructure on demand

 PaaS (Platform as a Service) – You develop your applications and deploy it on a platform where you are not really bothered about the Virtual Machines on which they are deployed.
-We pay for the service used and pretend not to worry about it as it is covered by Microsoft Azure’s offerings.
+We pay for the service users and pretend not to worry about it as it is covered by Microsoft Azure’s offerings.

 SaaS (Software as a Service) – Softwares like Microsoft Office 365 and the like, you pay a specific subscription and use the service to whatever time your subscription is alive.